 Start by adding coconut coir and pine bark to the bottom of the pot to help with drainage and then you can use regular potting soil so long as it’s properly aerated and doesn’t hold too much water.

-Propagation is a breeze, simply take a root, stem or leaf cutting.
-Within a matter of weeks, the roots will begin to grow out and take hold.
+Propagation is a breeze; take root, stem or leaf cutting.
+Within weeks, the roots will begin to grow out and take hold.

 How To Repot Jade Plants